-Organizational and business coaching has strong similarities to behaviors associated with athletic coaching, and I offer an athletic analogy for this discussion of biases.
+Organizational and business coaching has strong similarities to behaviors associated with athletic coaching, and there’s a helpful athletic analogy for this discussion of biases.
 If you have a bias, own it, and then decide if doing something about it works for you.
 Or if you choose to do nothing, consider what the consequences of inaction might be.
 Athletes identify what they need to work on and then create and follow a discipline to improve and make course corrections along the way.
-As financial professionals, you can use this same type of discipline to work on your biases by first identifying them and then finding strategies to help you overcome them.
+As a financial professional, you can use this same type of discipline to work on your biases by first identifying them and then finding strategies to help you overcome them.

 Strategies to counter biases

 Athletic coaches look for information in trends, statistics and history to support how they coach.
 As a financial professional, when you consider your client’s portfolio strategy, how often do you seek to find information which aligns with the investment management strategy you’ve executed for your client?
 When was the last time you intentionally sought to look for positions counter to your own thinking lens?
 Being open to new perspectives is one way to counter both availability and confirmation biases.

 It’s worth repeating: Biases stem from our personal experiences.
 The more recent those experiences and the more social media stimulation you experience with current events, the more likely your actions are influenced, either positively or negatively, by these experiences.